HL7/phd/input/pagecontent/ProfileConsumers.md

         "code": "Cel"
     }

-### Measurement Values that are Multi-Number or Compounds
+### Measurement Values that are Compounds
-Multi-number or compound or vector quantities are reported in Observation.component elements.
-There is one component for each compound entry or vector projection.
-A vector or compound measurement follows the Phd Compound Numeric Observation Profile.
-An Observation follows the compound profile if the Observation.meta.profile contains a "http://hl7.org/fhir/uv/phd/StructureDefinition/PhdCompoundNumericObservation" entry.
+IEEE 11073-10206 (ACOM) supports compound observations where the components can have a numeric, a string, a code or a sample array value.
+This type of observation is mapped to the "http://hl7.org/fhir/uv/phd/StructureDefinition/PhdCompoundObservation" profile.

 There is no primary Observation.value[x] entry and there is no Observation.dataAbsentReason unless the *entire* measurement had an error, in which case there will be no compound entries either.
 It is possible for each compound entry to have its own error and that will be reported in an Observation.component.dataAbsentReason element.
-All Observation.component entries could have dataAbsetnReason entry but that does NOT mean the entire measurement has an Observation.dataAbsentReason entry.
-It is also possible that a component will have its own interpretation element of the same type as shown in the Measurement Status section.
-Currently there are no market PHDs that generate an Observation.component.interpretation element.
+All Observation.component entries could have dataAbsentReason entry but that does NOT mean the entire measurement has an Observation.dataAbsentReason entry.

 Compound Observations will have a code indicating what the 'entire' measurement is, for example, non-invasive blood pressure or acceleration.
 Each Observation.component element will have its own code describing each individual compound or vector entry, for example, the systolic, diastolic, and mean pressures for the blood pressure or x-, y-, and z-projections of an acceleration.